 Back in December of 2011, Google changed the way screenshots were handled in the Play Store.
 Where they used to open in their beautiful, hi-res glory, they have since opened as a tiny version of themselves.
 It's annoying, especially for tablet screenshots.
 To circumvent this, you could open the image in a new tab and append h=2000 to the end of the URL, which forced the screenshot to open in its full-size.
-Of course, this solution was beyond tedious.

 Dan Rosenberg, a security researcher and rooting mastermind, has done it again, this time making quick work of the LG Spectrum.
 In a post to his blog just moments ago, Rosenberg simply states "Yawn.
 LG loses, users win," and gives instructions on downloading the scripts he provides for Windows, Linux, and OSX.

 Considering all that Rosenberg has done (and continues to do) for the community, I'd highly recommend supporting him by hitting the donate button below.
-Having already taken that possibility into consideration, Rosenberg has the following to say on the subject of supporting his efforts with money:

 Have you ever wished your phone would just automatically silence itself while you're at work?
 Or maybe that it would immediately start Pandora when you plug in your headphones?
 Wish no longer: Tasker's got you covered.